kayz28/ecom-pipeline/README.md

 ## Flow
 Generate raw data -> read raw data in chunks -> clean data -> write in partitioned format (month/region) -> create table in duck db on top partitioned parquet files -> create aggregates -> create dashboards

+Currently we are using single CSV as source if we need to have incremental data loads then we will use Airflow while maintaining offsets etc.

 ## Data Schema

 | Field Name       | Type   | Description |